 - Is it the best location for my data?
 Accessible?
 Out of the way of disaster areas?

 - Is the security up to my standards?

 - Is the data center certified with the Uptime Institute?

 - Does my enterprise business have a plan for handling transitional costs?

 - Is this data center scalable for future growth?

-If an enterprise business leader can answer ‘yes’ to all of the above questions it may be the right time to make the change.
+If an enterprise business leader can answer ‘yes’ to the above questions, it may be the right time to make the change.

 The biggest push in the industry comes from cloud service providers who use colo as a way to meet their hefty equipment storage needs.
 At the same time, the industry has been and will continue to remain fluid as laws change with regard to cloud storage requirements.